gmp26/StopTheClock/Readme.md

 ❯⬡ angular-sanitize.js
 ```

-After hitting return for a final time, `yeoman` will kick off.
-It will create a skeleton project.
+After hitting return for a final time, `yeoman` will create a working skeleton project.
 In the top level, there will be files called `package.json`, and `bower.json`.
 These files describe the javascript libraries that are to be installed by `npm` and by `bower`. `Yeoman` will call `npm install` and `bower install` for you, so you will see a lot of network traffic as all these dependencies are pulled in and compiled. `npm` handles the dependencies of the build system, whereas bower handles the dependencies needed by the StopTheClock itself.

 Now, if all has gone to plan, you should be able to give the command (still from the StopTheClock directory)